Microsoft Authenticator MFA security enhancements are coming February 27, 2023

 The SIRKit team has tested the incoming changes, there were no issues.
 The extra security and enhanced information are valuable.

 Check out this article with your IT team if you’re interested in activating these new features before Microsoft’s general roll-out.
-Alternatively, call us if you need a fantastic Managed IT partner, and we’ll take care of it for you.
+Alternatively, contact us if you need a fantastic Managed IT partner, and we’ll take care of it for you.